florianvazelle/automate-twitch/README.md

 # Automate Twitch

 Automate the collection of [channel points](https://help.twitch.tv/s/article/channel-points-guide) on Twitch.
+You can install the latest version manually, from the [Firefox Add-ons web site.](https://addons.mozilla.org/en-US/firefox/addon/automate-twitch/)

 ## Usage